ethframe/reparsec/doc/Tutorial.md

 ```

 Let's try it in action.
 We can use the `parse` method of our freshly created
-parser to parse a sequence of tokens.
-It returns either a result of successful
+parser to parse a string.
+It returns either a result of successful parse or an
-parse or an error.
-You can get the actual value or exception with an `unwrap`
+error.
+You can get the actual value or exception with an `unwrap` method:
-method.

 ```python
 >>> digit.parse("123").unwrap()